wp-plugins/lightbox/readme.txt

 *  Bug fixed in Lightbox.

 = 1.3.3 =
-*  Lightbox size fixe bag fixed.
+*  Lightbox size fixe bug fixed.

 = 1.3.2 =
 *  Add some options in Lightbox.